Taiko2k/Tauon/README.md

 ## Tauon Music Box

 A desktop music player for playback of local audio files.
 Designed to be simple and streamlined while putting the user in control of their music collection.
-Can use BASS Audio Library or GStreamer for playback.
+Uses BASS Audio Library or GStreamer for playback.

 <img src="https://user-images.githubusercontent.com/17271572/51880647-f1eb0780-23dc-11e9-8bb0-c3e888f8e52b.jpg" hspace="0px" vspace="160px">